INFO 5001 - Computing for Information Science

 Late work & extensions

 The due dates for assignments are there to help you keep up with the course material and to ensure the course staff can provide feedback within a timely manner.
 We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
-Note that the lowest homework and lab assignment will be dropped to accommodate such circumstances.
+Note that the lowest homework assignment will be dropped to accommodate such circumstances.

 Late work